14 Awesome Things To Do In Nusa Penida – The Ultimate Guide

 Sunset at Kelingking Beach Nusa Penida

 Banah Cliff Nusa Penida is yet another epic viewpoint along the cliffs of this incredible island!
 This particular location is not as popular as Kelingking Beach though it is equally impressive and makes it one of the best things to do in Nusa Penida.

 WHERE IS BANAH CLIFF NUSA PENIDA

-From the main harbour of Toya Pakeh it is approximately a 45-minute drive to Banah Cliff Nusa Penida.
+The Banah Cliff is located on the west coast of Nusa Penida.
+From the main harbour of Toya Pakeh, it is approximately a 45-minute drive to Banah Cliff Nusa Penida.
 You can rent a scooter at the harbour here for 70,000 Rupiah per day.
-The Banah Cliff is located on the west coast of Nusa Penida.

 THE VIEWPOINTS AT BANAH CLIFFS